-Name: Class: Date:

-1. Why are you sitting out?
-If you are injured, are there ways that you could still participate in the class?

-2. Mention three of the Professor's general comments to the class or individual feedback to a student.
-How do these comments apply to your own work in the class?

-3. How are the students responding to the Professor's feedback?

-4. What positive interactions do you see between the Professor and the students?

-5. What allows the Professor to function successfully?
-What allows the students to function successfully?

-6. How are students demonstrating commitment during this class?

-7. Are there any students in the class who are inspiring to you?
-Explain what makes their work so inspiring to you.

-8. What do you notice about the relationship between the music and the movement?
-How are individual dancers responding to the music?

-9. How is observing the class a valuable part of your education?

-10. How would you summarize what you've learned by observing this class?
+Name: Class: Date: 1.
+Why are you sitting out?
+If you are injured, in the class? are there ways th nat you could still participate 2.
+Mention three of the Professor's general constudent.
+How do these comments apply to yo 3.
+How are the students responding to the Pr ofessor's feedbac k?
+4. What positive interactions do you see betw een the Professo r and the students?
+5. What allows the Professor to function succ successfully? essfully?
+What all lows the students to function 6.
+How are students demonstrating commitm nent during this c lass?
+7. Are there any students in the class who are work so inspiring to you. inspiring to you?
+Explain what makes their 8.
+What do you notice about the relationship are individual dancers responding to the mus ic and the movement?
+How 9.
+How is observing the class a valuable part of your education .?
+10. How would you summarize what you've le earned by observi ing this class?

-Physical Contact and Movement Training A statement of understanding
+Physical Contact and Movement Training

+A statement of understanding